rupeshtiwari/rupeshtiwari.github.io/_posts/2021-06-26-setup-ci-cd-for-angular-app-with-github-action.md

 - Please subscribe to **[All-Access Membership PRO plan](https://www.fullstackmaster.net/pro)** to access _current_ and _future_ **angular, node.js** and related courses.
 - Please subscribe to **[All-Access Membership ELITE plan](https://www.fullstackmaster.net/elite)** to get everything from PRO plan.
 Additionally, you will get access to monthly **live Q&A video call** with `Rupesh` and you can ask **_doubts/questions_** and get more help, tips and tricks.

-> Your future is waiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a new **Software Developer, Architect or Lead Engineer** role.
+> Your bright future is waiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a new **Software Developer, Architect or Lead Engineer** role.

 **💖 Say 👋 to me!**
 <br>Rupesh Tiwari